SlowBubble/match-grader/README.md

 ## Doing

+3. Move to the correct video for a given time.

 ### Support Multiple videos

-2. Change getNowMs to getNowTime and change the usage.
 3. Leave formatSecondsToTimeString usage unchanged.
 4. Leave getDurationStr unchanged since start and end of a rally should not span 2 videos.

 ## Done

+2. Change getNowMs to getNowTime and change the usage.

 ### Support Multiple videos